Length of Stay in a Transitional Sober Living Home

 Sober living homes can be a critical part of ongoing recovery, since addiction is a life-long, chronic disease that often benefits from longer-term support than is usually provided in an initial treatment program.
-Staying in a sober living home has been shown to have positive impacts on rates of incarceration, employment, relapse prevention, and sobriety.5 However, the length of stay in a sober living home does vary based on numerous factors such as your financial needs, your willingness to follow the rules, and the severity of your addiction.
-With longer stays, residents can benefit from job training and other programs to better prepare them for independent living and long-term recovery.
+Staying in a sober living home has been shown to have positive impacts on rates of incarceration, employment, relapse prevention, and sobriety.2

-While everyone is unique, in general, your length of stay in a sober living home depends on certain factors, which might include:4
+While everyone is unique, in general, your length of stay in a sober living home depends on certain factors, which might include:3

 - Individual needs.
 Some residents of sober living homes have more needs than others, such as co-occurring psychiatric disorders or needing to complete vocational training or education before being able to independently support yourself.